-How big tech got so big: Hundreds of acquisitions
+How Big Tech got so big: Hundreds of acquisitions

 Amazon largely followed that roadmap through 2010, gaining market dominance in e-commerce.
 31 of Amazon’s first 40 acquisitions fell within its original business vision, including brands like Zappos.

-In 2012, Amazon started buying a series of cloud computing startups.
+In 2012, Amazon started buying a series of cloud computing startups to beef up the online data storage business it had started several years before.
 Today, more than half of the top 10,000 websites – including The Post – are hosted by Amazon, according to BuiltWith.

 The company continued to invest in cloud computing, acquiring 13 more companies between 2012 and 2020.
 The sector now represents 59 percent of Amazon’s operating income.